 As the industry continues to evolve, the future of workwear is looking greener, with no compromises on safety.
 You can be a part of that future today when you choose the most sustainable fibers available on the market.

-At TenCate Protective Fabrics, we have broken down the most commonly used sustainable fibers for workwear into four levels.
-These levels are determined by a series of different benchmarks (like the Higg Index, Textile Exchange, and Made-by®) by which typical sources of sustainable fibers are measured.
-Generally speaking, the levels — from most to least sustainable — are:
+At TenCate Protective Fabrics, we have broken down the most used sustainable fibers for workwear into four levels.
+These levels are determined by a series of benchmarks, such as the Higg Index, Textile Exchange, and Made-by®, which measure typical sources of sustainable fibers.

-Let’s have a look at the different sustainable fibers currently available on the market, and how they measure up.
+Let’s look at the sustainable fibers currently on the market and how they measure up accordingly.

 Sustainable Cellulosic Fibers

 - Advanced: Recycled Cotton or Cellulosic

 - Optimum circularity

 - Often blended with virgin improved or progressive fibers